-31-420-329 Advanced Manual Mill 1.00 Credit
+31-420-329 Advanced Manual Mill

 This course will be a continuation of Intro to Manual Mill.
 Students will practice in the use of milling machines and various processes performed on them.
 Students will learn about rotary tables, t-slot cutters and boring bars.
+Co-requisite:

-Co-requisite: Intro to Manual Mill (31-420-322)
+Intro to Manual Mill (31-420-322)

-31-420-330 Advanced Manual Lathe Machine 1.00 Credit
+31-420-330 Advanced Manual Lathe Machine

 This course is a continuation of Intro to Manual Lathe Machine.
 Students will practice the use of lathe machines and various processes performed on them.
 Students will learn about lathe, four jaw chucks, face plates, taper attachments and collet puller.

-Co-requisite: Intro to Manual Lathe (31-420-323)
+Intro to Manual Lathe (31-420-323)

-31-420-331 Advanced Print Reading 1.00 Credit
+31-420-331 Advanced Print Reading

 Print reading is learning a new language in graphic or symbolic form for the purpose of manufacturing or assembling mechanical components.
 Units include: orthographic projection, sketching, dimensioning, machine process callout, tolerance, finish, title blocks, notes, hole types, threads, symbols and callouts.

-Prerequisite: Intro to Print Reading (31-420-320)
+Intro to Print Reading (31-420-320)